linux-china/sail-oh-my-zsh/README.md

 sail-oh-my-zsh
 =================
-Sail oh-my-zsh plugin to implement completion.
+Sail oh-my-zsh plugin to implement cli completion.

 ### How to use it